mikersee/png2pos/README.md

 ## Pricing and Support

-png2pos is free MIT-licensed software provided as is. *Unfortunately I am unable to provide you with free support* and do not accept pull requests.
+png2pos is free MIT-licensed software provided as is. *Unfortunately I am unable to provide you with free support*.

 If you like png2pos and use it, please let me know, it motivates me in further development.